 To make the lentils: Peel the yellow onion and push your whole cloves into the onion so the onion is studded with cloves.
 Put the onion into a medium-sized pot.
 Peel about two inches of rind off the lemon so it’s ready.

 Stir the mixture together and add the lemon juice, cilantro and parsley.
 Add salt and pepper to taste.
 I ended up using more salt than the recipe called for.
+Taste and salt and pepper to your liking.
+If you want it amped up even a bit more, add more cumin and turmeric and a little extra red pepper.

 How to Poach an Egg easy peasy Alton style.